Outstanding Buddhist shrines, monasteries and other sacred monuments

 - Buddhist shrines in Bamyan – Afghanistan, Bamyan.
-Group of Buddhist shrines, includes the oldest known oil paintings in world from the 5th – 9th century AD.
-Until 2001 site contained the highest Buddha statues in world, up to 53 m high.
+Group of Buddhist shrines, includes the oldest known oil paintings in the world from the 5th – 9th century AD.
+Until 2001 site contained the highest Buddha statues in the world, up to 53 m high.
 Deliberately destroyed in March 2001 by Taliban.

 - Tongdosa – South Korea, South Gyeongsang.
 This is the largest Buddhist temple complex in Korea, established in 646 AD.
 Today it consists of 65 buildings.
 The temple candle has been burning without interruption for the last 1300 years.

 - Haeinsa – South Korea, South Gyeongsang.
 An important temple complex, it was first built in 802 AD.
 Since 1398 it has held an entire set of Buddhist Scriptures – the Tripitaka Koreana written on 81,258 wooden blocks.

 - Erdene Zuu monastery – Mongolia, Övörkhangai Province.
 The oldest existing Buddhist monastery in Mongolia, founded in 1585.
 It was almost completely destroyed by Communists in 1939.

 - Ivolginsky datsan – Russia, Buryatia.
 A sacred Buryat site, the Buddhist temple opened in 1945.
 It serves as a treasury of Buryat art and holds the well-preserved body of lama Itigelov.

 Described Buddhist shrines